How to change Flash permissions in Chrome

-- For the Ask when a site wants to use a plugin to access your computer option, set the toggle switch to the on or off position.
+- Find the Ask when a site wants to use a plugin to access your computer option.
+Set the toggle switch to the on or off position for that option.

 - Find and click the arrow on the right side of the Flash option.

-- For the Ask first option, set the toggle switch to the on or off position.
+- Find the Ask first option.
+Set the toggle switch to the on or off position for that option.

 - Determine what Adobe Flash version and versions of other plug-ins you are using.

-- How can I adjust Adobe Flash settings or see who has permission?
+- How can I adjust Adobe Flash settings or see permissions?